Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam12/05/2025

-The letter is not a call for investment or tax cuts, but a bold proposal: mandatory teaching of artificial intelligence (AI) and computer science to high school students.
+The letter does not call for investment or tax cuts, but rather a bold proposal: making it mandatory to teach artificial intelligence (AI) and computer science to high school students.

-The open letter is more than just a plea for education reform.
-It is an urgent, alarming signal that America is at risk of losing its global technological lead—a stark warning that it is falling behind China in the race to shape the future of the world.
+The open letter is more than just a call for education reform.
+It is an urgent, alarming signal that America is at risk of losing its global technological foothold—a stark warning about falling behind China in the race to shape the future of the world.

 Because just a few weeks earlier, China had announced that starting in the 2025–2026 school year, all first-graders would be required to learn at least eight hours of AI each year.
 And that was just the tip of the strategic iceberg.